Chisago County

 Red dots represent unserved locations.

-Chisago County is getting a yellow ranking because they growth seems to have slowed down.
+Chisago County is retains their yellow ranking because they growth seems to have slowed down.

 Household Density